Anti-Duterte senator ousted from committee investigating killings

 Duterte's office has denied all accusations made about him during the hearings.

-In a statement issued shortly before she was removed from her post, De Lima defended her work on the committee.

-"I am not the one who has tainted the image of the Senate and the country; what truly destroys this is the continued killings in our country," she said.
+Shortly before she was removed De Lima said she was "not the one who has tainted the image of the Senate and the country; what truly destroys this is the continued killings in our country."

+In a statement, Human Rights Watch denounced her removal as "an apparent reprisal for her inquiry into the surge of killings" linked to Duterte's war on drugs.

+"The Senate vote to remove the chair of the Committee on Justice and Human Rights is a craven attempt to derail accountability for the appalling death toll from President Duterte's abusive 'war on drugs'," said Phelim Kine, deputy Asia director for HRW.

 'I will not stop'